MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-invoice-sales.md

 You can even create directly paid invoices for non-registered customers by setting up a "cash customer" card for them, which you point to on the sales invoice.
 Learn more at [Set Up Cash Customers](finance-how-to-set-up-cash-customers.md).

 > [!TIP]
-> If you want to send your customers reminders of overdue payments, you need to set up reminder levels and terms first.
+> If you want to send your customers reminders of overdue payments, you need to first set up reminder levels and terms.
 Learn more at [Set Up Reminder Terms and Levels](finance-setup-reminders.md).

 ## External document numbers